This Is What Whales Are Betting On Taiwan Semiconductor - Taiwan Semiconductor (NYSE:TSM)

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Taiwan Semiconductor options trades today is 5200.71 with a total volume of 1,783.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Taiwan Semiconductor's whale activity within a strike price range from $55.0 to $100.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Taiwan Semiconductor's big money trades within a strike price range of $60.0 to $105.0 over the last 30 days.

 Taiwan Semiconductor Option Volume And Open Interest Over Last 30 Days